-- 08/26: Introduction to class, discussion of journalistic structure.
-First assignment discussed.
+- 09/1, 3 Tuesday: Introduction to class, Thursday: discussion of journalistic structure.
+First written assignment discussed.
 Discussion of basic lede/nut form.
-Assignment: for next class bring photocopied article of 800-1500 words on graphic design topic from the print version of one of the above-listed design magazines.
-READ: Janoff, Chapter 13 and as assigned. - 09/02: Writing handout, Discussion of articles brought in.
-Blog schedule handed out, blog software demonstrated READ: as assigned. - 09/09: Tuesday, discussion of reading. first draft of critique due to your student partner. ethics assignment discussed, discussion of design proposal project.
-READ: as assigned, Closer, 4-13, 26-31. - 09/16: First draft of critique due in class along with your edit of your partner's work. (be sure to hand in your edit as a hard copy-the text will have changed on the blog).
-Discussion of Reading.
+Assignment: for next class bring photocopied article of 800-1500 words on graphic design topic from a back-issue of one of the above-listed design magazines.
+READ: Janoff, Chapter 13 and as assigned. - 09/8, 10 Tuesday, Writing handout, discussion of articles brought in.
+Thursday: Blog schedule handed out, blog software demonstrated READ: as assigned. - 09/15, 17 Tuesday: discussion of reading. first draft of critique due to your student partner.
+Thursday, Discussion of design proposal project.
+READ: as assigned, Closer, 4-13, 26-31. - 09/22, 24 Tuesday: First draft of critique due in class along with your edit of your partner's work.
+(As always, hand in your edit as a hard copy-the text will have changed on the blog).
+In class editing of all pieces through Thursday, and (if time) Discussion of Reading.
 READ: Closer, 57-65, 101-113.